110.615 Algebraic Topology --- Fall 2008

 Algebraic Topology by Allen Hatcher (more below).

-The general plan is to cover the following parts of the book: However, there is some flexibility as to just which topics will be covered, and this list is only a starting point.
+The general plan is to cover Chapter 3 of the book, on cohomology, and related topics.
+There is some flexibility as to just which topics will be covered.

 Bring the book to class, so we can work from it directly.